Infertility is a lot more common than most people think. It affects around 1 in 6 couples.

 Fresh vs. Frozen

-There are many reasons that you might consider using frozen embryos.
-Recent studies suggest that frozen embryos are just as viable as fresh ones.
-In fact, thanks to the changes in the technology, the trend has been more frozen embryo transfers than fresh.
+There are many reasons that you might consider using frozen eggs or embryos.
+Recent studies suggest that frozen eggs and embryos are just as viable as fresh ones.
+In fact, thanks to the changes in technology, the trend has been more frozen embryo transfers than fresh.
 This has a lot to do with the importance being placed on getting your body as healthy as possible.
 When you do an egg retrieval, your body is knocked out of balance, so waiting a month after the retrieval will give your body time to heal, improving your chances of a successful implantation.